deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Indoc had taught Adam a trick.
 It had taught him how to notice that he was exhausted and in pain, but to treat those facts as an abstract.

 It was a useful trick.
 One that kept his feet kicking, hour upon hour upon hour, in a pool of cold water, with his goggles flooded and his muscles saturated with lactic acid.
-The mind went to a quiet place without thought, where the absence of any stimulation but the physical exertion didn't matter, and where the exertion itself was not the immediate, intimate issue it might once have been, but was instead…academic.
+The mind went to a quiet place without thought, where the absence of any stimulation but the physical exertion didn't matter, and where the exertion itself was not the immediate, intimate issue it might once have been, but was instead...academic.
 It wasn't even tedious—his ego was so shut down as to not care that he'd received no real intellectual stimulation for *hours*.

 There was just the task: Keep kicking.